-Vinyl has the potential, with good pressings and great playback equipment, to sound superb, better than CD, better than any MP3 can ever sound and better than even high-res digital.
+Vinyl has the potential, with good pressings and great playback equipment, to sound superb.
+By that I mean better than CD, better than any MP3 can ever sound and better than even high-res digital.
 This is not my opinion, its a statement of fact.
-Even with my super-specced up Musical Fidelity Tri-Vista Class A Tube DAC, now my PS Audio NuWave DSD, a good vinyl pressing of the same recording will often sound better – smoother, more relaxed.
+Even with my super-specced up Musical Fidelity Tri-Vista Class A Tube DAC, now my PS Audio NuWave DSD, a good vinyl pressing of the same recording will often sound smoother, more relaxed and better resolved.

 You might think of resolution as the ability to discern fine detail, to accurately portray two sounds of slightly differing levels.
 The simple answer is that, as a medium, vinyl is capable of higher resolution than CD, but we need to examine this in a little more detail.
 There are two important parameters to examine when looking at the Red Book standard which defines the technical specifications of CD.
 These are sample rate and bit depth.

-Looking at bit depth first, CD has a technical resolution of 2 levels, 0 or 1, raised to the power of 16, the number of bits in each digital word and the bit depth specified in the Red Book standard.
+Looking at bit-depth first, CD has a technical resolution of 2 levels, 0 or 1, raised to the power of 16, the number of bits in each digital word and the bit depth specified in the Red Book standard.
 This gives us 2^16 or around 65,536 possible amplitude levels for any sample.
 Simply stated, any tone can have 65,536 volume levels.

 Sample rate determines the number of times the digital system captures a waveform, per second.
 For CD, this was set at 44,100 samples per second.
 This means that continuous tones in real music are chopped up 44.1 thousand times a second and joined together.

-Think for a moment about a high frequency signal, like the sound of a cymbal being hit.
+Think for a moment about a high-frequency signal, like the sound of a cymbal being hit.
 This sound will have a range of harmonics and overtones that extend either side of the fundamental.
 Some of these harmonics will extend to over 20 kHz.
 Vinyl replay systems allow for the playback of frequencies over 20 kHz, whereas CD does not.
 This is due to the limitations imposed by the 44.1 K sample rate.

-More importantly than the limitation in high frequency response, the 44.1K sample rate means that a 20 kHz signal will be sampled approximately two times per waveform!
-If you look at the complex shapes and curves of a sine wave for example, you will quickly see that no two points or samples on this waveform are going to allow you to accurately represent it during playback.
+More importantly than the limitation in high-frequency response, the 44.1K sample rate means that a 20 kHz signal will be sampled approximately two times per waveform!
+If you look at the complex shapes and curves of a sine wave, for example, you will quickly see that no two points or samples on this waveform are going to allow you to accurately represent it during playback.

 This is a fundamental and acknowledged limitation in the resolution of compact disc.
-This may also explain why most of the criticism of the Red Book format seems to be around high frequency performance, hardness and glare.
+This may also explain why most of the criticism of the Red Book format seems to be around high-frequency performance, hardness and glare.